SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 [@harari2017meaning].
 I, however, believe that what makes people unemployable is much more likely their social status than their capabilities.
-In my annotation, I discuss about homeless people;
+In my annotation, I discuss homeless people;
-I assert that many of them are social bankrupt, that they have done something in the past that lost then the trust of society [@he2023annotations].
+I assert that many of them are socially bankrupt, that they have done something in the past that lost then the trust of society [@he2023annotations].
 For someone without skills for work, others could still teach them to become